fullmetaltac/interview-notes/devops/git.md

 **Nothing is Ever Lost**

 But what happened to the bad commits?
 It turns out that the commits are still in the repository.
 In fact, we can still reference them.
 Remember that at the beginning of this lab we tagged the reverting commit with the tag "oops".
-Let’s look at all the commits.
+Let's look at all the commits.

 ```shell
 $ git hist --all